AthleteMonitoring/dashboard/README.md

 We have created a dummy **CSV** dataset based on a rugby team, with positions, RPE, mins played, total load (mins * RPE) etc over 5 weeks of matches (numbers are created randomly).

-The layout of the dashboard is with a datatable at the top and plots/charts underneath.
+The layout of the dashboard is with a datatable at the top and interactive plots/charts underneath.
 The data can searched/filtered similar to that of tables in excel, with the plots/charts updating real-time to summerise the data selected.